philayres/re_svc_user_mgt/server/doc/apis.rst

 Each client has its own unique client name and shared secret.
 The server knows client name and shared secret pairs.

-For all requests, client must send this Authorization header:
+For all requests, client must send this X-Nonce header:

 ::